 The result of this effort was a completed agreement in the form of a Memorandum of Understanding (MOU), which addressed proposed changes to the 2013 Barrio Logan Community Plan and associated zoning.
 The May 2020 MOU was reviewed and discussed by the Barrio Logan Community Planning Group at meetings in July and August of 2020 as the basis for moving forward with a community plan update in 2020-2021.
 Similar to the effort for the 2013 community plan, the City conducted an outreach process, collected community input, and revised the community plan based on recommendations from the Barrio Logan Community Planning Group.

 Although the 1978 Barrio Logan Community Plan currently remains as the adopted land use plan for the community, the City Council held a hearing in December 2021 and adopted a new community plan.
-The new community plan will be submitted to the California Coastal Commission for certification in order for the new plan to take effect.
+The new community plan has been submitted to the California Coastal Commission for review.
+After California Coastal Commission certification, the new plan will be in effect.